Programmazione-per-la-Fisica/howto/ROOT-installation/Ubuntu.md

 > :warning: To know the operating system version of your computer simply type this command on the shell: `lsb_release -a`.

-To download the release copy the link of the zipped file under the "Files" column (in the ROOT web page) and use the `wget` command in the terminal (see next warnings):
+To download the release copy the link of the zipped file under the "Files" column (in the ROOT web page) and use the `wget` command in the terminal (pay attention to the next warning also):

 ```shell
 wget https://root.cern/download/root_vx.xx.xx.Linux-ubuntuxx-x86_64-gccx.x.tar.gz